Fargo, North Dakota, EXCEEDED my expectations when it came to food.

 I’ll admit I was skeptical of the marshmallow fluff.
 I envisioned marshmallow fluff used in a “Fluffernutter” sandwich.
 What came to our table was anything but.

-Next, we ordered the Spaetzle mac & cheese made with spaetzle dumplings in a creamy buerre blanc cheese sauce.
+Next, we ordered the Spaetzle mac & cheese made with spaetzle dumplings in a creamy beurre blanc cheese sauce.

 Our Spaetzle mac & cheese came with our choice of sausage.

-We opted for the German sausage (Smoked sausage from West Fargo, ND) and jalapeno cheddar sausage (Smoked sausage from Casselton, ND. ) Our server had the kitchen split our entree which made it even easier to enjoy.
+We opted for the German sausage (Smoked sausage from West Fargo, ND) and jalapeno cheddar sausage (smoked sausage from Casselton, ND).

 European-Inspired Pastries at Nicole’s Fine Pastry & Cafe